kozross/cabal-autoheaven/README.md

 Any, or all, of the following could be provided if enough people ask:

-* Support for other build systems, such as CMake or Meson.
+* Support for other C build systems, such as CMake or Meson.
 * Building multiple packages, with possible dependencies on each other.
 * (Some) additional build configuration, such as CFLAGS.
-* Ability to retrieve source code from a URL.
+* Ability to retrieve source code from a URL via the Internet.
 * Ability to retrieve `sh` or `make` on Windows via the Internet.
+* Support for C++.
+* Check for `busybox` if a `sh` search fails, and use that if found.

-These are significantly larger undertakings, so unless there's a _lot_ of demand, they probably won't happen.
+Some of these are significantly larger undertakings, so unless there's a _lot_ of demand, some of these probably won't happen.

 ## How do I use this?